Exmark Z Turf Equipment Backyard Life

 Optional

-Add on-foraged materials.
-Ribbons, jingle bells, or burlap bows can be incorporated to add textural contrast and a festive flare.
+Add your foraged materials to the form.
+For a bit more festive flare, ribbons, jingle bells, or burlap bows can be incorporated to add a nice textural contrast.
 Secure with wire, floral tape, or craft glue.

-Looking to create a themed holiday wreath?
-Other items such as small ornaments or lights can be woven into the wreath for a Christmas theme or consider fabricating a wreath entirely out of herbs for an edible aesthetic amenity to your kitchen year-round!
+If you’re looking to create a themed holiday wreath, other items such as small ornaments or lights can be woven in for a unique Christmas look.
+Or, you can add a year-round edible aesthetic amenity to your kitchen with a wreath made entirely out of herbs!

-• Prior to harvesting your materials, familiarize yourself with poisonous plants, such as poison ivy or poison oak, which often grow as vines!
+• Familiarize yourself with poisonous plants, such as poison ivy or poison oak, which often grow as vines.

 • Inspect your plant materials for disease, insects, or insect eggs before bringing them inside your home.

-• When collecting materials in your backyard, limit your harvest from each plant, to prevent injury to the plant.
-Use proper pruning shears, and clip branches properly.
+• When collecting materials in your backyard, limit your harvest from each plant to prevent injury.
+Use the correct pruning shears, and clip branches properly.

-• If you have pets in your home, ensure that your selected plants are non-toxic!
-(To both humans and animals).
-Examples of a few harvestable plant species to avoid due to toxicity to cats and dogs include Yew (poisonous to humans and animals) and Lilies (poisonous to dogs and cat).
+• If you have pets in your home, ensure that your selected plants are non-toxic.
+Examples of a few harvestable plant species to avoid due to toxicity include yew (poisonous to both humans and animals) and lilies (poisonous to dogs and cats, specifically).

 More Holiday Articles: